Politics of Ohio

 Political control of Ohio has oscillated between the two major parties.
 Republicans outnumber Democrats in Ohio government.
-The governor, Mike DeWine, is a Republican, as are all other non-judicial statewide elected officials: Lieutenant Governor of Ohio Jon A. Husted, Ohio Attorney General Dave Yost, Ohio State Auditor Keith Faber, Ohio Secretary of State Frank LaRose and Ohio State Treasurer Robert Sprague.
+The governor, Mike DeWine, is a Republican, as are all other non-judicial statewide elected officials: Lieutenant Governor of Ohio Jim Tressel, Ohio Attorney General Dave Yost, Ohio State Auditor Keith Faber, Ohio Secretary of State Frank LaRose and Ohio State Treasurer Robert Sprague.

-In the Ohio State Senate, the Republicans have firm control (24-9), and in the Ohio House of Representatives the Republicans control the delegation (61-38), and they have generally held the legislature since the latter half of the 20th century.
+In the Ohio State Senate, the Republicans have a supermajority (26–7), and in the Ohio House of Representatives the Republicans also have a supermajority delegation (66–32), and they have generally held the legislature since the latter half of the 20th century.
 The Ohio Congressional Delegation is mostly Republican as well; 10 representatives are Republicans while five are Democrats.
-One U.S. senator, J. D. Vance, is a Republican, while the other, Sherrod Brown, is a Democrat.
+Both U.S. senators, Bernie Moreno and Jon Husted, are Republicans.

 The mayors of most of the 10 largest cities in the state (Columbus, Cleveland, Cincinnati, Toledo, Akron, Dayton, Youngstown, Canton, Parma, Lorain) are Democrats.
 The Republicans are strongest in the rural Northwest, the affluent Cincinnati and Columbus suburbs, and have made gains in Appalachian Southeast Ohio and the industrial, working-class Northeast in the 21st century.
 The Democrats rely on the state's major cities, and have made gains in educated suburban areas in recent years.